 From transparent turquoise waters to cactus-studded hilltops, Aruba packs a lot of wonder within it’s small borders.
 It’s a destination that can cater to adventure travelers and leisure travelers alike – and I made sure to do a bit of both when I traveled Aruba as a solo female.

-First, I highly recommend packing enough clothing for one week only.
+First, for those who want to travel light, I highly recommend packing enough clothing for one week only.
 If you stay longer, you can do laundry.
 If your stay is on the shorter side, you may want a few “extras” in case anything gets dirty from hiking or exploring.

 Packing one weeks worth of items is a good general rule for ALL travels, actually, as I like to travel carry-on only a good 99% of the time.

 So where to start?
 Here is everything I recommend for your Aruba packing list.

 You May Also Enjoy: A Complete Aruba Travel Guide

 The nice thing about Aruba is, there really isn’t a strict dress code.
 Things are pretty laid back here in terms of dress.

 And, the weather is pretty predictable year round.
 No matter what time of year you visit Aruba, the weather will hover in the 80’s and 90’s, though in October through January you may have rain.

 Your packing list should focus on light and breezy pieces, but also contain articles suitable for both beach-going and adventuring.
 Here is what to pack for Aruba in terms of clothing and accessories.